JJRoyale/batocera.pro-installer/README.md

 # batocera.pro-installer
 How to use:
-1) Run this command on your batocera system: <insert command here>
+1) Download the installer.sh file using either a web browser or curl/wget (No, you can't pipe to bash using cURL)
+2) Run this command to make the file executable: chmod +x ./installer.sh
+3) Execute the installer: ./installer.sh
-2) Select the app you wanna install (you can install more than one app, just one app at a time)
+4) Select the app you wanna install (you can install more than one app, just one app at a time)
-3) The installer will use curl to get the batocera.pro script and install the selected app!
+5) The installer will use curl to get the batocera.pro script and install the selected app!